 Rachel Goethe, Research Associate

-Rachel is a Research Associate, who’s been a part of the research since Phase 1.
+Rachel is a Research Associate, who’s been a part of the Applied Cognition Lab's research since Phase 1.
 She was the Lab Project Manager, focusing on all aspects of the lab; from data collection, staff organization, and usability evaluation of each vehicle.
 Rachel graduated from the University of Utah with her B.S. in Psychology and an accompanying Human Factors Certificate in the Fall of 2014.
 Prior to her position in the lab, she worked at the Waterford Research Institute analyzing the efficacy of early education software programs.
 In her free time, Rachel enjoys trail running and hiking with her dogs in the beautiful Utah landscape, rock climbing, and reading.
 She has since moved on to work in Washington D.C. for the AAA Foundation for Traffic Safety as a Research Coordinator.
 Rachel has since accepted a position at the AAA Foundation for Traffic Safety in Washington, D.C.

 Kelly is a Research Assistant who graduated from Westminster College in Salt Lake City with a B.S. in Neuroscience.
 Currently, her involvement with the Center for Distracted Driving Research is dedicated to running participants and collecting data for the On-Road driving studies.
 Before joining the lab, Kelly worked as a Research Assistant at the Interdisciplinary Neuroscience Lab at Westminster College, where she conducted research on visual and auditory cross-modal attention using electroencephalography (EEG).
 In her spare time, Kelly enjoys cooking, playing the guitar and singing, and skiing Utah’s beautiful Wasatch Range.